 The treatment plant cleans wastewater, which is all the water that runs down the drain in our homes and businesses.
-Water from sinks, dishwashing, laundry, showers, toilets, industrial processes, and countless other uses becomes wastewater.
+Water from sinks, dishwashing, laundry, showers, toilets, industrial processes and countless other uses becomes wastewater.
 Millions of gallons of wastewater are produced every day in our communities.
 After wastewater goes down the drain, it travels through underground sewer pipes to the treatment plant.
 LOTT treats an average of 12 million gallons of wastewater every day.

-Wastewater contains many pollutants that must be removed before it can be safely returned to the environment.
+Wastewater contains many pollutants that must be removed before clean water can be safely returned to the environment.
 The Budd Inlet Treatment Plant cleans water to a very high standard, which includes additional nutrient removal.
 This treatment process mimics nature's system of cleaning and recycling water, but it happens much quicker - in about one day.
+If there is too much nitrogen in the treated water, it could contribute to algae blooms and oxygen depletion, which harms the marine ecosystem.
+Our treatment process is highly effective at reducing nitrogen levels in the water that is released to Budd Inlet, helping to protect water quality.